Open-Nyzo/Open-Nyzo-Projects/Wallet_servers/Commands.md

 Returns the transactions matching the given address, following a given block_height.
 Returns at most info from 720 blocks (the older ones)
+Also returns the last scanned block height.

 This allows to query all transaction history for an address by successive calls, and go on from latest known state on a further run.

 ### listtransactions - (nyzo_address) (count=10) (from=0)

 Returns up to (count) most recent transactions skipping the first (from) transactions for address (nyzo_address).
 If (nyzo_address) is not provided it'll return recent transactions from all addresses.
+Also returns total number of transactions for that address.

-### counttransactions - (nyzo_address)
+### transactionscount - (nyzo_address)

+Optional since listtransactinos also returns it.
-Returns the number of known transactions for (nyzo_address)
+Returns the number of known transactions for (nyzo_address).

 ### getblocksince - (block_height)

 Returns the full blocks (with all transactions) following a given block_height
 Returns at most 10 blocks (the older ones)
-Used by client apps to keep track and be notified of new tx for many addresses at once.
+Used by client apps to keep track and be notified of new tx for several addresses at once.